 Searching for some low maintenance, air-drying hair styling options to stay cool in the warmer months?
 Find out how to ditch the dryer with some helpful pointers from hair experts

-Now that British summertime is in full swing (kind of – surely the last two weeks wasn’t IT??) there’s something very enticing about ditching the dryer and letting Mother Nature style your strands… until you catch your reflection two hours later and see you’ve morphed into a less-than-fabulous frizz ball.
+Now that British summertime is in full swing (did someone turn the UK thermostat up to 11?!) there’s something very enticing about ditching the dryer and letting Mother Nature style your strands… until you catch your reflection two hours later and see you’ve morphed into a less-than-fabulous frizz ball.
 Well, not on our watch.
-We’ve been on the phone with some of the best hairdressers in the UK – we’ve dubbed them the Layered Air Force on this mission – to quiz them on fighting the frizz while letting our lengths get waved by the wind.
+We’ve been on the phone with some of the best hairdressers in the UK – we’ve dubbed them the Layered Air Force – to quiz them on fighting the frizz while letting our lengths get waved by the wind.
 If you’re looking to let your strands do the talking this summer, we’ve got their top tips on air-drying hair like a boss – step away from the irons (for now) and learn the essentials.
 Air Force DONE!

 Throw in the towel

 “Drying your hair with the same type of towel you used on your body can damage the hair cuticle, leading to frizz and unwanted knots,” reveals Steve Rowbottom, creative director at Yorkshire salon group Westrow.
 “Instead, use a soft microfibre towel and gently press it against the hair.”

 After removing any excess moisture from your hair, use a wide-toothed comb to brush out the tangles.
 “Remember to start in small sections at the bottom of your hair and work your way up, which is much more gentle on the hair than tugging from the top,” says Westrow’s Steve Rowbottom.

 Don’t go naked